srinibn/NUnitSeleniumAutomationFramework/README.md

 * Add test data in Resources>> Testdata.xml file as per the test case format How to read test data is shown in regression.cs file

 # How to execute the TestCase
-1. Local
+* Set the "RunEnvironment" value in app.config file.
+Ex: Local or Remote.
 * Under the menu click on Build> Build Solutionb.
 Once the solution is built successfully.
 Under the menu click on View >> Test Explorer
 Here you can see the list of test cases.Expand the project tree and right click on the test method and run it.

+* To Execute code through Terminal, Navigate to Menu View>> Terminal
+1. Navigate to project folder.
+Ex: cd NUnitAutomationFramework.csproj
+2. Run following command, dotnet test NUnitAutomationFramework.csproj It will execute testcase in parllel method.

 # Report
-An extent report is used to generate the report.Once execution is completed, navigate to the Reports folder, right-click on index.html file and open it with the respective system browser.
+An extent report is used to generate the report.
+Once execution is completed, navigate to the Reports folder, right-click on index.html file and open it with the respective system browser.

 # Contionus improvement to the framework is in progress